MichaelHallik/MichaelHallik.github.io/_posts/2021-01-18-Running-Robot-Framework-in-a-virtual-environment.md

 </ol>

-So, the three basic types of artifacts that every virtual Python environment is composed of, are: a Python interpreter, a bunch of Python scripts and a bunch of Python packages (libraries).
+So the three basic types of artifacts, that every virtual Python environment is composed of, are: a Python interpreter, a bunch of Python scripts and a bunch of Python packages (libraries).
 The scripts and the packages are closely related, as was just explained. <br><br> These three basic components are, as an independant whole, isolated from any other (virtual or system) Python installations.

 Now that we have some idea of what a virtual environment is, let's create one! <br>